zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 ## How does it work?

-The website is mostly powered by Javascript as it was an excersise to learn Javascript.
-The primary Javascript file that runs the terminal emulator is called `shell.js` and is located in `/File/js/shell.js`.

-The website utilizes  an event handler that listens for an `enter` keypress, your browser's local storage to remember your personal terminal history, and an array of supported commands and their descriptions.

-When a string is sent to the terminal, it is stored as a string which is then compared against strings to represent supported commands.
-If a match is found, the terminal executes the command with whatever parameters are provided.
-If an error is made in typing the command or giving a parameter, the terminal will show an appropriate error response for the user.
+An event handler listens for a `return/enter` keypress.
+When a string is sent to the terminal, it is stored in a variable and compared against a whitelist of commands.
+If a match is found, the application executes the command with whatever parameters are provided.
+Basic error handling for PEBKAC & server-side issues has been included.
+Additionally the browser's `local storage` is leveraged to retain a temporary archive if historically executed commands.

-Commands that interact directly with internal servers do so by chainloading CGI scripts which function as bash scripts that execute on remote servers.
-These files can be found in the `cgi-bin` folder in the repository.
-There is a different script for each command that requires one.
-All CGI scripts are written using BASH.
+Commands that require communication with the internal network do so by chainloading BASH scripts.
+These scripts were all written to perform some Linux magic to obtain the desired metrics.
+These files can be found in the `cgi-bin` folder.
+I've attempted to document them, however some parts may prove difficult to read.

-After a command is executed in the shell, the terminal enters its `cleanup` phase.
-This is used to scroll the output box to the end of the output of the command in case it takes up more space than the terminal has.
+After a command is executed, the terminal enters its `cleanup` phase.
+This is used to scroll the output box to the end STDOUT in case it takes up more lines than the terminal has available.
 An empty line is added after the command is ran, and the shell prompt area is cleared of the previous command.

 ## Is this safe?

 It should be.
-No commands sent to the terminal emulator are executed locally.
+No commands are executed locally.
 Instead, they are matched against a whitelist of supported commands.
-If a match is found, a separate script is then chainloaded by the server to execute the desired function and the output of the script is then sent back to the server to be displayed on the webpage.
+If a match is found, a separate script is then chainloaded by the server and the output is sent back to the server.
 If anyone wants to help me with pentesting or XSS I would really appreciate the opportunity for a learning experience.
 Feel free to email me at tj@tjzimmerman.com if interested.

 ## Mobile website

 If you haven't seen the Family Guy .gif poking fun at CSS with Peter adjusting the blinds on a window, you should go Google it now.
 I won't pretend to be a web developer, so my CSS is pretty lousy.
 I've tried my best to make this website mobile friendly but it is still less dynamic than desired.
 Much help would be appreciated in this area.

 ![Alt text](https://raw.githubusercontent.com/zimmertr/Personal-Website-With-JS-Terminal-Emulator/master/screenshot_mobile.png "Terminal Emulator - Mobile")

 ## Plans for future improvement

 There are a ton of things that I would like to add to this project in the future.
-But the goal of the project was only ever to learn javascript and to improve my website so I have since halted development in favor of focusing my energy on learning other technologies.
-Some ideas I have for improvement are:
+But the goal of the project was only ever to learn javascript and to improve my website so I have since halted development.

+_Some ideas I have for improvement are:_

 1. Merging the shell prompt and the outbput box into a single field to better mimic the aesthetic of a true terminal shell.

-2. Adding in a `wait` JS clause into the `health` and `status` commands so that the page doesn't freeze while executing commands that take several seconds.
+2. Making commands async to the browser to avoid page hangs.

-3. Penetration testing and better security methodologies.
+3. Penetration testing.
 Including sanitization and encryption of input/output.

-4. Expanding local storage to create an artifical `filesystem` so that I can support commands like `ls`, `touch`, `mkdir`, `cat`, `echo`, etc.
+4. Expanding local storage to create an artifical `filesystem` so that I can support commands like `ls`, `touch`, `mkdir`, & `cat`.

-5. Adding a popup window to display information about me for users who come to the website without shell-proficiency who are also looking to learn about me.

-6. Writing my own weather script to query NOAA so that I don't have to rely on weatherpy.
+5. Writing my own weather script to query NOAA so that I don't have to rely on weatherpy.

+6. Migration from leveraging CGI scripts in the backend to a full web API for my domain.
+More secure, dynamic, and efficient.

-7. Loading indication for commands that take several seconds to execute.
+7. Progress indication for commands that take several seconds to execute.
 Such as incrememntal dots. `. . . .`|

-8. Discovered bug with nslookup.
-When entry not found, result passed back is not null.
+8. Fix bug with nslookup where an entry not found and the result passed back is not null.
 But rather "Can't find...".
 Fail clause for command is prepared for null and, therefore, will never display.

 9. Allow `health` to accept a second parameter so that a community string can be passed.